dinhanhthi/dinhanhthi.com/posts/ml/dimensionality-reduction/2019-10-14-principal-component-analysis.md

 ![An example of different projections.]({{img-url}}/pca-4.jpg){:.img-full-75 .pop}
 ***Figure 3.** We will project the points to the green line or the violet line?
 Which one is the best choice?*

-Intuitively, the green line is better with more separated points.
+Intuitively, the green line is ==better with more separated points==.
 But how can we choose it "mathematically" (precisely)?
 We need to know about:

-- **[Mean](/mean-median-mode)**: find the most balanced point in the data.
+- **[Mean](/mean-median-mode)**: finds the most balanced point in the data.
-- **[Variance](/variance-covariance-correlation)**: measure the spread of data from the mean.
+- **[Variance](/variance-covariance-correlation)**: measures the spread of data from the mean.
 However, variance is not enough.
 There are many different ways in that we get the same variance.
-- **[Covariance](/variance-covariance-correlation)**: indicate the direction in that data are spreading.
+- **[Covariance](/variance-covariance-correlation)**: indicates the direction in that data are spreading.

-An example of the same mean and variance but different covariance.
+{% hsbox "An example of the same mean and variance but different covariance." %}
 ![Different data but the same mean and variance.]({{img-url}}/pca-5.jpg){:.img-full-100 .pop}
 ***Figure 4.** Different data but the same mean and variance.
 That's why we need covariance!*
+{% endhsbox %}

 ### Algorithm